globalis-ms/mysql-data-anonymizer/README.md

     'NB_MAX_MYSQL_CLIENT' => 50,
     'NB_MAX_PROMISE_IN_LOOP' => 50,
     'DEFAULT_GENERATOR_LOCALE' => 'en_US',
+    'IS_REMOTE' => false,

-    //For remote operations, these parameters are needed too 'DB_HOST_SOURCE' => '8.8.8.8',
+    //For remote operations, set 'IS_REMOTE' to true and these parameters will be needed 'DB_HOST_SOURCE' => '8.8.8.8',
     'DB_NAME_SOURCE' => 'source_db',
     'DB_USER_SOURCE' => 'username_source',